OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 #### XML Entity Expansion

-If application allows internal entities to be used whereas external entities are blocked; test can be performed to check if the application performs recursive entity expansion.
+If application allows internal entities to be used whereas external entities are blocked; test can be performed to check if application performs recursive entity expansion.
 Recursive entity expansion, if performed to a sufficient depth can result in denial of service condition.
 Test should be done upto a moderate depth of expansion to prevent actual denial of service and to observe time delay in application response.

 ```xml
 <!DOCTYPE data [